Coins of the pound sterling: Monarch's profile

-All coins since the 17th century have featured a profile of the current monarch's head.
+All coins since the late 17th century have featured a profile of the current monarch's head.
 The direction in which they face changes with each successive monarch, a pattern that began with the Stuarts, as shown in the table below:

-For the Tudors and pre-Restoration Stuarts, both left- and right-facing portrait images were minted within the reign of a single monarch (left-facing images were more common).
+For the Tudors and the Stuarts up to and including Charles II, both left- and right-facing portrait images were minted within the reign of a single monarch (left-facing images were more common), together with equestrian portraits on certain coins and (earlier) full face portrait images.
 In the Middle Ages, portrait images tended to be full face.

 There was a small quirk in this alternating pattern when Edward VIII became king in January 1936 and was portrayed facing left, the same as his predecessor George V. This was because Edward thought his left side to be better than his right.
 However, Edward VIII abdicated in December 1936 and his coins were never put into general circulation.
 When George VI came to the throne, he had his coins struck with him facing the left, as if Edward VIII's coins had faced right (as they should have done according to tradition).
 Thus, in a timeline of circulating British coins, George V and VI's coins both feature left-facing portraits, although they follow directly chronologically.

 Regal titles

 From a very early date, British coins have been inscribed with the name of the ruler of the kingdom in which they were produced, and a longer or shorter title, always in Latin; among the earliest distinctive English coins are the silver pennies of Offa of Mercia, which were inscribed with the legend "King Offa".
 As the legends became longer, words in the inscriptions were often abbreviated so that they could fit on the coin; identical legends have often been abbreviated in different ways depending upon the size and decoration of the coin.
-Inscriptions which go around the edge of the coin generally have started at the center of the top edge and proceeded in a clockwise direction.
+Inscriptions which go around the edge of the coin generally have started at the centre of the top edge and proceeded in a clockwise direction.
 A very lengthy legend would be continued on the reverse side of the coin.
-All monarchs used Latinised names, save Edward III, both Elizabeths, and Charles III (which would have been EDWARDUS, ELIZABETHA, and CAROLUS respectively).
+All monarchs used Latinised names, save Edward III and Edward VI, both Elizabeths, and Charles III (which would have been EDWARDUS, ELIZABETHA, and CAROLUS respectively).